gitliver/myforum/README.md

 ## myforum

-a silly Django forum application, done as an interview question
+a silly Django forum application, done as an assignment